 Library youth volunteers can expect to help organize shelves and put back borrowed books, assist in preparing items for library programs, and help at library events.
 Find out more how you can help by visiting your local library, or learn how you can get involved at the Indianapolis Public Library here.

 For students ages of 10 to 18, Conner Prairie offers volunteer opportunities that include playing historical games and leading hands-on activities in modern-day uniform or costume, portraying a costumed character from the past, working behind the scenes, assisting in special events, and helping care for their heritage animal breeds.
-2023 Youth Volunteer Applications are due January 6, 2023.
+Youth volunteer applications are typically due in January.

 The Children’s Museum of Indianapolis

-The Indianapolis Zoo has a Zoo Teen Program presented by Corteva.
+The Indianapolis Zoo has a Zoo Teen Program.
 This opportunity is available to high school students ages 14-18.
 The Zoo Teen Program will give students the chance to learn about animals and interact with zoo guests.
-The Indianapolis Zoo would love for students who are interested in the program to complete the form by December 31 to be considered for 2023.
+The Indianapolis Zoo would love for students who are interested in the program to complete the form between November 1 and December 31 to be considered for the following year.

 Have some furniture you’re considering replacing?
 Don’t throw it out on the curb!
 With a little extra effort, you can arrange a donation for the greater good of our community.